 If you are pitching a personality profile, your pitch must include why that person is compelling.
 Do not say you want to profile Jane Doe.
 Instead, tell us exactly why Jane would be interesting, such as she fled from an abusive relationship or served in the Army in Afghanistan.
 You may not profile anyone you know well, such as a roommate or relative.

 Here’s how the pitch works: first, review the pitches that have already been submitted.
 You are not allowed to pitch anything too closely related to an idea someone else has pitched.

 After you check submitted ideas, fill out the pitch form and pitch your idea in one sentence.

 We get lots of story ideas on drinking, parking on campus, sorority house mothers and UW athletics.
 You’ll meet with extra skepticism if you’re hitting on these or other well-worn areas.
 Remember that a key element of this assignment is communication values.
 Before honing your pitch, ask yourself whether you’re proposing a story that is new or has a particular impact.
 You want to stay away from anything that has a been-there-done-that feel to it.
 We will know if it has been done before and will tell you to go back to the drawing board on those ideas.

 For instance, lots of people grumble about parking shortages on campus.
 It’s tough to find anything new in those complaints.
 But one semester, a J202-er wrote a story on how some students were abusing disabled parking by getting bogus doctor’s notes and using them to get Wisconsin disabled parking stickers when they had no disability at all.
 It was an innovative angle on an age-old story and earned high marks.

-We also don’t allow duplicate story topics.
-First pitch wins, so get it in the spreadsheet soon.
+Repeat: we do not allow duplicate story topics.
+First pitch wins, so submit yours soon.